 Retreat attendees will be housed at the William Black Lodge in Montreat, a charming old stone lodge that is being gradually modernized under the good leadership of my long-time friend Tommy Brown.
 In an effort to build community, we ask that folks who are attending the retreat stay at William Black rather than commuting or finding their own lodging.

-Yummy breakfasts and lunches will be provided by the William Black Lodge, with delicious dinners catered by Dorothy Goodman, of Four Sisters Bakery.
+Yummy breakfasts and lunches will be provided by the William Black Lodge, and dinners will be catered.
 Vegetarian options will be provided at each meal, and other dietary requirements will be joyfully attended to.
 Though the Lodge is an older building, we will make every effort to address accessibility issues.
 Please let us know what your needs may be.

 If folks need transportation from the Asheville airport, we are happy to pick you up, and will follow up on those details after you register.